scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 the "split proportions" with respect to the image down-sized by a factor of two.
 The process is continued to further reduce the resolution of the image until only one pixel, containing the total sum of the full-resolution image is left.
-This multiscale decomposition is illustrated in Figure~:ref:`ms-levels`.
+This multi-scale decomposition is illustrated in Fig. :ref:`ms-levels`.

 For each of the 2x2 groups of the re-normalized images a Dirichlet distribution is introduced as a prior: